Cockatoo Island: Recent use and activities

-The island is managed by the Sydney Harbour Federation Trust which is also responsible for seven other lands around Sydney Harbour.
+The island has been managed since 2001 by the Sydney Harbour Federation Trust, which is also responsible for seven other lands around Sydney Harbour.
 The Harbour Trust is revitalising the island as a landmark harbour attraction with cultural events and heritage interpretation.
 Today Cockatoo Island retains some remnants of its past.
 Its prison buildings have been World Heritage listed, part of a serial listing of 11 Australian Convict Sites.

 Although some large workshops, slipways, wharves, residences and other buildings remain, major buildings were demolished after Cockatoo Island closed as a dockyard in 1991.
 As the remaining buildings contain few of their original industrial artefacts and none of the remaining industrial heritage including the docks, caissons and cranes is operational, it is difficult to currently see how the island functioned as a dockyard for over a century.

 In late March 2005 the Harbour Trust, in partnership with an event organiser, held the Cockatoo Island Festival.
 The event put the island on Sydney's cultural map and initiated a range of cultural activities including contemporary art installations, exhibitions and festivals.

 The Harbour Trust opened a camp and glampsite on the island in 2008.
 The camp ground attracts some 20,000 campers a year and is a popular spot for watching Sydney's renowned New Year's Eve fireworks.
 In 2010, the island attracted a capacity crowd of over 2000 campers to view NYE fireworks.
 Other island holiday accommodation consists of five renovated houses and apartments with harbour and city views.

 Sydney Ferries services Cockatoo Island as part of its Woolwich/Balmain ferry route and Parramatta RiverCat route.
 Day visitors are welcome, and can picnic, barbecue, visit the cafe, wander at leisure or take an audio or guided tour.
 Cockatoo Island is open daily and there is no admission charge.

 Regular events and art installations are a feature of the island.